drmaize/ThermoAlign/README.md

     # Command 3: perform one-time preprocessing of vcf files in "../sample_vcf" directory
     python vcf_conversion.py

 Standard default parameters are preset, but users can modify the parameters.py file to adjust design parameters in each module of ThermoAlign.
-The the Docker images include a vim text editor so that users may modify the parameters file.
+The Docker images include a vim text editor so that users may modify the parameters file.
 Have a look at the parameters file using the following command:

     # Command 4 (optional): the vim editor can be used to modify design parameters
     # type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit.